Lab sections are to begin promptly, 5 minutes after

 saw at the project ideas

 fair.
+You may also want to review the officer roles as a full team.
 Then, divide into individual sections for the officer

 nomination process and review of ideas from you individual brainstorming.